Restaurants Near Ground Zero: Where to Eat With Kids When Visiting the 9/11 Memorial in NYC

 The neighborhood offers several places for falafel and other Middle Eastern foods, but Alfanoose (8 Maiden Lane), a Lebanese restaurant, is generally regarded as the best.

 Battery Park City is just across West Street from Ground Zero, but feels a world apart.
 The neighborhood is a mix of skyscrapers and pocket parks with a beautiful river esplanade.
-Directly across from Ground Zero, the World Financial Center houses the Winter Garden, a huge atrium with palm trees and a gorgeous view of New York Harbor.
-There are several good places to eat in the area and you can follow your meal with a stop at one of the neighborhood's great playgrounds or a walk along the water to see the Statue of Liberty.
+Directly across from Ground Zero, Brookfield Place (formerly known as the World Financial Center) houses the Winter Garden, a huge atrium with palm trees and a gorgeous view of New York Harbor.
+There are several good places to eat in the area and you can follow your meal with a stop at one of the neighborhood's great playgrounds, or a walk along the water to see the Statue of Liberty.

-The World Financial Center has a few restaurants in it, but in good weather I prefer to go out back where there are outdoor tables on the river and gourmet food carts, typically a barbecue station and a lobster roll station.
-There’s also a food truck court at North End Avenue and Vesey Street on weekdays at lunchtime with a rotating roster of some of the city's best mobile eats.
+Brookfield Place has a few restaurants in it, but in good weather I prefer to go out back where there are outdoor tables on the river and gourmet food carts, typically a barbecue station and a lobster roll station.
+There are also a pair of food truck courts at North End Avenue and Vesey Street, and South End Avenue at Liberty Street on weekdays at lunchtime with a rotating roster of some of the city's best mobile eats.

 A few blocks north, the Battery Park City Shake Shack (215 Murray Street) serves the chain's famous burgers and shakes without the lines you’ll find at most of the other locations.